wasituf/dotfiles/README.md

 This section will get you up and running with the very basics of this configuration without breaking anything in the process. 🤞

 I will assume you have NixOS up and running.
-If not, check out the [Official NixOS Installation Manual](https://nixos.org/manual/nixos/unstable/). **Note of caution** - This manual is for NixOS unstable version.
-If you don't want secure boot (or other experimental featurs), you can install the stable version.
+If not, check out the [Official NixOS Installation Manual](https://nixos.org/manual/nixos/unstable/). **Note of caution** - This manual is for the unstable version of NixOs.
+If you don't want secure boot (or other experimental features), you can install the stable version.
 To learn more about channels in NixOS, check out [Nix Channels](https://nixos.wiki/wiki/Nix_channels).

 ## First things first 🧨